 We discovered how Google works.
 Now let’s see how commercial search engines process data.

 – Develop a lightning-fast search engine powered by solid mathematical knowledge, modern databases, SSD drive and coded with the fast programming language like C++

 – Develop a “footprint” database

 These two approaches affect search engine development costs.
 Customers usually prefer the first one as it is more accurate but slightly more expensive.

-If you want to build a search engine from scratch in Python or PHP, for example, you can do it for free after completing some courses at Udemy or EDX.
+If you want to build a search engine from scratch in Python or PHP, for example, you can do it for free after completing some courses at Udemy, Mindvalley, EDX.
 It requires some programming skills though.
-In the case of paid courses, it will cost you up to $100.
+In case of paid courses, it will cost you up to $100.

-If you want to create a commercial search engine for your business – be it the insurance, bio-informatics, healthcare, e-commerce, or other company – the development costs may range from $10,000 to $60,000, with a low maintenance fee.
+If you want to create a commercial search engine for your business – be it the insurance, bioinformatics, healthcare, e-commerce, or other company – the search engine development costs may range from $10,000 to $60,000, with a low maintenance fee.

 So, as you can see the building a search engine has several aspects you should consider besides cost.
 The answer to the question “how to make a search engine” covers different nuances which fully depend on your needs, budget and the main objective: whether you want to create your own search engine or build a search engine like google spending a lot of money and time, since it is quite an expensive task.